joncraggs/bryony-website/about.md

 I am particularly drawn to stage work, in its ability to break down barriers in society and remind people of what’s important.
 {:class="blockquote"}

 Growing up overseas in Asia and Australasia, Bryony’s upbringing has given her a deep cultural awareness that has fuelled her drive for the protection of both gender and racial equality.
 She has co-founded Dirty Kitchen Sink Drama, a company that seeks to muddy up sink dramas, going straight to the heart of social issues that need to be talked about.
-Most recently, Dirty Kitchen Sink have created a short experimental film Locked, which is being shown at film festivals world-wide, in order to raise awareness of domestic abuse during COVID-19 lockdown.
+Most recently, Dirty Kitchen Sink have created a short experimental film _Locked_, which is being shown at film festivals world-wide, in order to raise awareness of domestic abuse during COVID-19 lockdown.

 Reynolds’ work spans across stage and screen, comedy and tragedy, classical and contemporary, indoor and outdoor theatre, touring and regional performances and everything in-between.
 She has also worked as a physical theatre performer and facilitator for various productions, and has even taken an audience on a 5 kilometre run through several forests in an immersive show _Company of Wolves_!